raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 We can now think a little harder about the balanced parentheses problem.
 If "balanced parentheses" is a regular language, we could write a state machine to recognize it, or we could also write a regular expression to recognize it.

-Let's take a step closer to balanced parentheses.

 ---

 ### nested parentheses